 * TSC-R2 Access Cards are only available to applicants requiring and passing Transport Canada background checks.
 Further information on this type of access is available at:

 PSAC application forms are available at the Port Security Centre or Online (see below).
-The completed application must be submitted along with two pieces of government-issued photo ID (see below) and the signed endorsement of an HPA Marine Facility or Port Tenant or a person with signing authority on behalf of the applicant.
-As of April 1st, 2015, we will no longer accept any 3rd party sponsorship signatures.
+The completed application must be submitted in person, along with two pieces of government-issued photo ID (see below) and the signed endorsement of an HOPA Marine Facility or Port Tenant or a person with signing authority on behalf of the applicant.

 Fees can be paid by debit, cheque, Mastercard or Visa.